ISG-ICS/AITweetGenerator/README.md

 - `tensorflow`, which can be installed using `pip install tensorflow`
 - If other libraries are missing, install them using `pip install <library>`
 ### Data
-Users must provide the raw twitter data downloaded from Twitter, which will be fed to both the trainer and the generator.
+Users must provide the raw twitter data downloaded from Twitter and unzip it to a json file.
+This json file will be fed to both the trainer and the generator.
+The downloaded Twitter data is in `.gz` format (e.g. `Tweet_2019-07-15_08-17-17.gz`).
+To unzip the data to a json file, use command `gunzip -c <filename.gz> > <filename.json>` (e.g. `gunzip -c Tweet_2019-07-15_08-17-17.gz > tweets.json`).
 ### Python Version
 Python version must be at least Python 3.6.